California says key ingredient in Roundup weed killer can cause cancer

 "As for Roundup itself, we're not sure," Delson said.

 Delson said his agency is trying to establish a level for how much glyphosate exposure would equal a significant risk.
 He said the current proposal is 1.1 milligrams a day, though a final answer might not be ready until July 2018.
-It's unclear how much exposure a user might have, given the wide variation in how the product is used.
+It's unclear how much exposure a user might have, given the wide variation in how glyphosate products are used.

 And if a certain product is deemed to pose a significant risk, the manufacturer doesn't have to put a warning label on each container, Delson said.
 It could instead have a warning sign next to the product in stores.